Attribution (psychology): Correspondent inference

 Correspondent inferences state that people make inferences about a person when their actions are freely chosen, are unexpected, and result in a small number of desirable effects.
 According to Edward E. Jones and Keith Davis' correspondent inference theory, people make correspondent inferences by reviewing the context of behavior.
 It describes how people try to find out an individual's personal characteristics from the behavioral evidence.
 People make inferences on the basis of three factors; degree of choice, expectedness of behavior, and effects of someone's behaviors.
 For example, we believe we can make stronger assumptions about a man who gives half of his money to charity, than we can about one who gives $5 to charity.
 An average person would not want to donate as much as the first man because they would lose a lot of money.
 By donating half of his money, it is easier for someone to figure out what the first man's personality is like.
 The second factor, that affects correspondence of action and inferred characteristic, is the number of differences between the choices made and the previous alternatives.
-If there aren't many differences, the assumption made will match the action because it is easy to guess the important aspect between each choice.
+If there are not many differences, the assumption made will match the action because it is easy to guess the important aspect between each choice.